Magnetic-Field Induced Deformation in Hybrid Stars

 where $r_{\nu}$ is the Landau degeneracy of $\nu$ level.
-For hadronic matter, the spin degeneracy is 2 for all Landau levels, except for the ground state, $\nu=0$, in which case it is 1. $k_{F}^{cB,uB,l}$ represents the Fermi momentum of charged baryons, uncharged baryons, and leptons, respectively. \\
+For hadronic matter, the spin degeneracy is 2 for all Landau levels, except for the ground state, $\nu=0$, in which case it is 1. $k_{F}^{cb,ub,l}$ represents the Fermi momentum of charged baryons, uncharged baryons, and leptons, respectively.
+The pressure in the presence of a magnetic field is obtained from the energy density as